nKnaakaa/PissAndShit/README.md

 # Piss and Shit

 For public context and understanding, this is a port of the Piss and Shit mod to the latest version of tModLoader, given the original project is considered abandoned.
+The original source can be seen [here](https://github.com/efcawesome/PissAndShit).

 ## Missing Features